rhomobile/rhomobile-docs/docs/en/edge/api/printingzebra.md

 </ul>

   </div></div></div></div><a name='r1'></a><div class=' remarks' id='r1'><div class="accordion-group"><div class="accordion-heading"><span class="accordion-toggle"  href="#cRemark1"><strong>Android Notes</strong></div><div id="cRemark1" class="accordion-body">  <div class="accordion-inner"><ul>
-<li>To use a Bluetooth connection on Android devices you should take into account the following preconditions: Before using the printer you should pair it using the Android system Bluetooth settings.</li>
 <li>When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then <em>all</em> Bluetooth devices around you will be discovered.
 You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
 This happens because we can not detect that the device is a printer until the device is paired.
 It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.</li>
 </ul>